MarcusMedinaPro/JsonFileWrapper/JsonFileWrapper/docs/JsonFileInfo.md

 ﻿# Jsonfile

 A generic class that works like a wrapper that loads and saves a given object.

-The main difference with the JsonFile class is that this one acts like a list.
+The public methods of the (JsonFile.cs.md)[../Docs/JsonFile.cs.md] are described (here)[../Docs/JsonFile.cs.md]

 ## Usage
 The whole idea is an object wrapper to handle saving and loading of an object, so the coder using the class don't need to think about that.